chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 There are other iterative solution methods for linear systems that all are inspired by Jacobi’s method.
 Some of these include Gauss-Seidel iteration and Successive Over-Relaxation.
-DYou are welcome to ask me about these.
+These provide refinement of the basic ideas used in Jacobi’s method.

 # Interpolation